TITLE: Degree Audit and Transfer Specialist

 - Reviews and/or collaborates with university and PCC representatives on articulation agreements.

-- Responds to student, staff, & community inquiries through PCC’s online interactive system.
+- Responds to student, staff, and community inquiries through PCC’s online interactive system.

 - Serves on college committees as needed.